Ocean Debris STEM Engineering Design Challenge | 4th Grade STEM Trailblazers

 Included in this product:

-• Editable teacher companion presentation slides
+• Editable teaching slides

 • Sponges, loosely woven cloth, mesh fabric